 - Keep on tapping until you've got what you need.

 Do be warned: These screenshots can get very large.
 Samsung helps with this somewhat.
 Single-screen grabs are output at full resolution — 1440x2560.
-But once you start adding them, the width is downscaled to 1080px, and the whole smash is saved as a JPEG and instead of a PNG.
-That said, we've saved a 6MB, 720x14990 screenshot.
-It's ... big.
+But once you start adding them, the width is downscaled to 1080 pixels, and the whole thing is saved as a JPEG and instead of a PNG.

 Once you've taken your screenshot ...